 Born in Rome in 1995, Enrico Saverio Pagano graduated very young in cello, composition and orchestral conducting.
 He studied with Gilberto Serembe, Umberto Benedetti Michelangeli and Alessandro Quarta (of whom he was assistant in several productions).
 In 2016, he was one of the two conductors selected for Curtis Summerfest at Curtis Institute of Music in Philadelphia (US).

 Particularly interested in late 18th – beginning 19th century’s repertoire, in 2014 he founded the Orchestra da Camera Canova, gathering some of the best young Italian talents.
-Together with the Orchestra, Enrico performed more than sixty concerts both in and outside Italy.
+Together with the Orchestra, Enrico performed more than seventy concerts both in and outside Italy.

 He is fluent both in English and German.